csmangum/opusagent/docs/bank_of_peril_afsm.md

 ## FSA Implementation Notes

-The Bank of Peril FSA is implemented using FastAgent's core architecture and focuses on:
+The Bank of Peril FSA is implemented using OpusAgent's core architecture and focuses on:

 1. **Security-First Design**: Multi-factor authentication and fraud detection are deeply integrated
 2. **Specialized Banking States**: Custom states for handling Bank of Peril's unique offerings